ruinatokyo/WSCROLLER/README.md

 ## Description

 This is a minimalist Wonderswan game/demo that showcases a sine wave-based scrolling effect.
-The program displays the text "Leviathan Alpha" and creates an animated sine wave scroll on the Wonderswan's display.
-It demonstrates the use of precalculated sine tables for efficient animation on the limited hardware of the Wonderswan platform.
+The program displays text and creates an animated sine wave scroll on the Wonderswan's display.

 ## Features